25-prerak/Multimodal-Sarcasm-Detection/README.md

 The entire coding was done using python 3 and by using the google colab environment.

+The code can be found in audio_multi_vFinal.ipynb file present in the repository.

 Complete information about the project and the results that we obtained can be found in the Report.pdf file.

 This project was completed as a part of my final year project in order to obtain my undergraduate degree.